 Absolutely!
 If we receive your order by 2pm on a week day, we can deliver tomorrow.
+Sai Kung deliveries are made on Tuesday, Thursdays, and Saturdays.
 Orders received by 3pm Friday will be delivered Monday, otherwise orders received after this and over the weekend will be processed Monday, for delivery Tuesday.

 No we can't.
 Unfortunately we outsource our logistics, and our partners can not accommodate this service.
 We do however keep limited stock in our office in Sheung Wan - so we can always put together a great selection here.